diku-dk/img-util-fs/README.md

     $ fsharpc --nologo -r img_util.dll spiral.fs
     $ mono spiral.exe

-The last command should lauch a window showing a spiral (under macOS, you may need to hit Command-Tab a couple of times to select the newly opened window).
+The last command should launch a window showing a spiral (you may need to hit Command-Tab a couple of times to select the newly opened window).

 ## Compilation and use on Linux